cynthialmy/cynthialmy.github.io/_posts/2024-01-03-new-parents.md

 ### Product category segmentation

 I categorized parental concerns into Education, Entertainment, Feeding, Hygiene, Clothing, Safety, Transportation, and Health.
 This segmentation provided a structured framework for analyzing interview data and ensuring that each product category received targeted attention.
-For example, educational and entertainment products were evaluated for interactivity and developmental value, while feeding products were scrutinized for comfort and safety -- each with distinct decision criteria.
+For example, educational and entertainment products were evaluated for interactivity and developmental value, while feeding products were scrutinized for comfort and safety, each with distinct decision criteria.

 ![parent-mental-map](../assets/img/parent-mental-map_1.png)

 ### Purchasing decision dimensions

 I mapped purchasing considerations across six dimensions: Finance, Value, Space, Time, Relationship, and Health.
-This framework revealed how different pressures intersect -- for instance, time constraints directly impact purchasing decisions (parents buy the first option that seems "good enough" rather than researching the best one), and trust in a brand influences perceived value disproportionately for safety-critical items.
+This framework revealed how different pressures intersect.
+For instance, time constraints directly impact purchasing decisions (parents buy the first option that seems "good enough" rather than researching the best one), and trust in a brand influences perceived value disproportionately for safety-critical items.

 ![parent-mental-map](../assets/img/parent-mental-map_2.png)